endlessm/electron-flatpak-base-app/README.md

 [flatpak-builder](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder)
 supports the `base` and `base-version` manifest properties for this purpose.

+By distributing the library requirements as a base application and not a runtime we can still allow the freedesktop runtime to handle things like critical security updates.
+If multiple electron apps are built against the same version of the base app, the libraries will still be deduplicated on disk when installed on a user machine.

 ## Building
 Building the base app requires flatpak to be installed on your system.
 It builds on top of the freedesktop runtime and requires both org.freedesktop.Platform and